thePotatoDev-git/arrested-development-character-api/README.md

+*API currently unavailable until migration to a new host.

 # arrested-development-character-api

 An Arrested Development character API.
 Enter a character's first and last name to get more information about the character.